All Episodes

 Democracy needs to be at war against Islam.

-I think you're gonna get you're gonna get disagreements from people who are literally executing this war in the administration on that.
+I think you're going to get disagreements from people who are literally executing this war and the administration on that.

 Not to mention the State Department.